A Baliem Valley Festival in Papua with the Dani Tribe is one of the wildest tribal experiences you can have in the world…

-Some stones would then be placed into the pit, covered with banana leafs, pig meat, and sweet potatoes put on the banana leafs, covered in more leafs, then more hot stones on top.
+Some stones would then be placed into the pit, covered with banana leaves, pig meat, and sweet potatoes put on the banana leaves, covered in more leaves, then more hot stones on top.

 This process would be repeated several times for one oven until there is a big mound sticking out of the ground.
 Around 5-10 pigs per earth oven.

 The whole area was covered in smoke from these fires.